sebastian-apps/gaugeview/README.md

   `/camera/<camera_id>`

   Order all cameras by number of images (highest to lowest).
-Return <integer> number of cameras.
+Return an integer number of cameras.

   `/camera/order?num_images=<integer>`